SORMAS-Foundation/SORMAS-Project/README.md

 - Make a copy of "build.properties.example" contained in "sormas-base", rename it to "build.properties" and set "glassfish.domain.root" to the location of the sormas domain located in the "glassfish/domains" folder inside your payara installation
 - Install the latest Android Studio version (to avoid any errors, make sure to start the installation with admin rights and choose a path for the Android SDK that contains no whitespaces)
 - Open Android Studio and import the "sormas-app" project from Eclipse
+- Create a keystore.properties file in sormas-app (see keystore.properties.example for reference).
 - Drag the "build.xml" file contained in "sormas-base" into the Ant view in Eclipse and execute the "install [default]", "deploy-serverlibs" and "deploy-bundles" scripts
 - Build the Android Studio project by executing the gradle build (this may be done automatically)
 - Start the Glassfish server and deploy "sormas-ear", "sormas-rest" and "sormas-ui" by dragging the respective projects onto it